 How Much Does Water Heater Replacement Cost in St. Louis?

-A water heater replacement in the St. Louis area generally costs between $600 and $3,100, with most standard installs landing in the middle of that range.
-The final number comes down to three things: the type of unit, the size you need, and the condition of your existing setup.
+For a water heater replacement in the St. Louis area, the final number comes down to three things: the type of unit, the size you need, and the condition of your existing setup.

 The good news for local homeowners: replacing an aging, failing water heater is one of the better returns you can get from a plumbing investment.
 In St. Louis, the return on a new water heater can reach 90 percent, especially when you are replacing a unit that has started racking up repair bills.